 “One ambitious manager.
 Four unknown singers.
 The tour that put them on the charts wasn’t even on a map” (IMDB).

-Based on a true story, Wayne Blair’s The Sapphires (2012) is a musical flick following four Indigenous Australian women as they rise to stardom, forming a singing squad called ‘The Sapphires’.
+Based on a true story, Wayne Blair’s The Sapphires (2012) is a musical flick following four Aboriginal Australian women as they rise to stardom, forming a singing squad called ‘The Sapphires’.
 The cast features prominent Australian singer/actresses Jessica Mauboy, Deborah Mailman, Miranda Tapsell and Shari Sebbens.